michalcichon/michalcichon.github.io/_posts/2025-10-15-finding-the-sweet-spot-between-overengineered-and-underengineered-code.md

 It worked almost magically, handling things like signing, validation, and submission under the hood.
 Or at least — it did, until we had to add a field that wasn’t sent to the backend or signed at all, but still needed to behave like a regular form field on the client side.

+We struggled for a few days with that new requirement, considering whether to add a boolean flag to our `FormField` definition that would mark fields as `nonSendable` or `clientOnly`, and then extend our coordinator to handle that new parameter.
+But that approach would have required changes in many places across the codebase.

+Then one of the junior developers suggested that we could simply use the `UITableView` API directly and add the field there — after all, our `Form` was essentially a `UITableView` under the hood.
+We gave it a try, and it worked perfectly.

+In the end, we never needed another field like that again, so extending our entire `FormField` abstraction for this single case would have been a poor decision.
+Sometimes, the pragmatic shortcut really is the right one.

+## Final thought

+Finding balance between too engineered and ... might be challenging.
+We love future-proof code bases.

 ---